PlanesLab/gMCSpy/docs/examples.rst

 Calculating the Nutrient Genetic Minimal Cut Sets (ngMCS) of E. coli core GEM
 ------------------------------------------------------------------------------------

-The concept of nutrient-genetic Minimal Cut Sets is a novel analysis tool in the study of GEMs.
+The concept of nutrient-genetic Minimal Cut Sets (ngMCSs) is a novel analysis tool in the study of GEMs.
 These sets are crucial for determining the nutrients and genes necessary to sustain the production of biomass within a system.
-When the parameter "isNutrient" is set to true, it includes all exchange reactions as genes.
-Exchange reactions represent the uptake or secretion of metabolites, we only include uptakes in this analysis, mirroring the intake of nutrients and the release of products by an organism.
-By identifying the minimal cut sets, researchers can pinpoint the combinations of nutrients and genetic elements that are necessary for the synthesis of biomass, shedding light on the interplay between genetics and metabolism.
+When the parameter “isNutrient” is set to true, it includes the removal of exchange reactions as possible interventions.
+Exchange reactions represent the uptake or secretion of metabolites.
+We only include uptakes in this analysis, mirroring the intake of nutrients and the release of products by an organism.
+By identifying ngMCSs, researchers can pinpoint the combinations of nutrients and genetic elements that are necessary for the synthesis of biomass, shedding light on the interplay between genetics and metabolism.
 This insight is valuable for understanding the requirements of an organism and has applications in biotechnology and medicine.
 The E. coli core model can be downloaded from the `E. coli core Model <http://bigg.ucsd.edu/models/e_coli_core>`_.

 .. code-block:: python